SMcGregor199/shaynemcgregor.dev/daily-thoughts/mon-sep-19.md

 # Java
 - `public static void main(String[]args) { }` is the entry point for any java application
 - `public class FileName { }` is a class that contains the main method, and it's name must be the same as the application, ie. `FileName.java`
+- To compile a java application and check for errors you need to type in the terminal `javac FileName.java`
+- To execute a progame in Java you need to type in the terminal `java FileName`